crypticCaroline/puppyplaymates/docs/features.md

 * Use a database call to render up to date photos on comments/ liker rather than using the image at time of posting.
 * Showcase all walk/events - option to promote your walk or keep it just on your profile
 * Keep a track of previous walks in another section of the profile page
-* Pagination for comments
 * Add a data store for all comments that are posted for safeguarding purposes.
 If a user deletes or edits their comments, they will be stored on the database in a separate collection along with their username, time stamp, email address.
 This would be for the purpose of safeguarding so if the comments violate the safe spaces policy, then action can be taken against the user.
-* Continue working on the profanity checker
+* Continue working on the profanity checker - will ability to look for curse words hidden within words.

 ***